ruhan-chowdhury/ruhan-chowdhury/README.md

-## 👋 Hi, I’m Ruhan
+##  Hi, I’m Ruhan

 I’m a Cyber Security graduate with a 2:1 BSc in Computer Security from Cardiff Metropolitan University.
-I’m aiming for a junior SOC or Security Analyst role and enjoy building hands-on detection labs, security tooling and incident-response playbooks.
+I’m seeking a junior SOC or Security Analyst role and enjoy building hands-on detection labs, security tooling and incident-response playbooks.

 ⸻